perryrh0dan/templates/readme.md

 - {{username}} // fetched from global git config
 - {{email}} // fetched from global git config

+### Transformation Methods

+Transformation methods can be used to transform input variables.
+Just add the method before the actual value in the placeholder {{camelcase name}} or {{constantcase name}}

+Available methods:
+- camelcase
+- constantcase
+- kebabcase
+- lowercaser
+- pascalcase
+- snakecase
+- uppercase

 ### Renderer

 #### Exclude